lanceliumeng/Coder_Academy_T1A2_Portfolio/Workflow.md

 - Start create HTML file.

+- Start create CSS file.

-- Start create Sass file and then use Sass command to turn it to CSS file.
+- Try to create Sass file and then use Sass command to turn it to CSS file, instead of the above CSS file.

 - **Important**, need create the skeleton by myself first and then use bootstrap to update, cannot use bootstrap directly!